Cervical Myelopathy : Symptoms and Warning Signs to Act On

 Cervical myelopathy is a condition where waiting works against you.
 If you or someone you know is experiencing unexplained clumsiness, hand weakness, or balance problems, seek a specialist opinion early.

-At Physioactive, our experienced physiotherapists work closely with surgeons like Dr. Chua to support patients through every stage — from pre-surgical conditioning to post-operative rehabilitation.
-Whether you are preparing for surgery or recovering from a spinal condition, we are here to help you get back to your best.
+At Physioactive, our experienced physiotherapists work closely with surgeons like Dr. Chua Soo Yong to support patients through every stage — from pre-surgical conditioning to post-operative rehabilitation.
+The cervical myelopathy Dr Chua recommends addressing includes physical preparation before surgery and a structured rehabilitation programme afterwards.
+Explore our full range of physiotherapy services and take the first step toward recovery today.